Car Accidents With No Seatbelt in Hawaii

 • A medical condition certified by a healthcare professional,

 These are some of the circumstances that prevent the use of a seat belt.
-Other exemptions may apply, as set by the Department of Transportation.
+As set by the Department of Transportation, other exemptions may apply.

 This statute does not alter existing laws regarding civil actions for damages in motor vehicle accidents.
 Non-compliance results in a $45 fine, a $10 surcharge for the neurotrauma special fund, and potentially up to a $10 surcharge for the trauma system special fund.